 Q. Please let me know what you mean by “ego-mind realizing the futility of doership.”
-Does true surrender mean to be okay with anything?
+Does true surrender mean being okay with anything?
 A certain amount of concern is needed to kickstart our response to events, right?

 Even if we are okay with things, they need a response.
 How do you respond if you are at peace with everything and want to change nothing?